hdmf-dev/hdmf-schema-language/source/description.rst

     The ``hdmf-docutils`` package includes tools to generate Sphinx documentation from format specifications.
-In particular the executable ``hdmf_init_sphinx_extension_doc`` provides functionality to setup documentation for a format or extension defined by a namespace (similar to the documentation for NWB core namespace at http://nwb-schema.readthedocs.io/en/latest/ ).
+In particular the executable ``hdmf_init_sphinx_extension_doc`` provides functionality to set up documentation for a format or extension defined by a namespace (similar to the documentation for NWB core namespace at http://nwb-schema.readthedocs.io/en/latest/ ).
     Use ``hdmf_init_sphinx_extension_doc --help`` to view the list of options for generating the docs.
 The package also includes the executable ``hdmf_generate_format_docs``